NDevTK/FakeCMD/README.md

 # FakeCMD
-An fake cmd made with an batch file so its easy to edit meant for trolling scammers
+A fake cmd made with a batch file so it’s easy to edit meant for trolling scammers